Arbitrum logo

 Fault Proofs (a.k.a Fraud Proofs)

-A cryptographic proof that enables challengers to contest a proposed state transition that contains invalid or fraudulent transactions.
+The network leverages cryptographic proofs that enables challengers to contest a proposed state transition that contains invalid or fraudulent transactions.
 Networks that use fault proofs (e.g., optimistic rollups) initially assume that new blocks are valid, then rely on users or watchtowers to challenge blocks if they include invalid state transitions, which are then resolved onchain or a parent blockchain.
+Fault proofs are largely used to secure bridge programs securing user funds.

 Use Cases